da99/boxomojo/README.md

 why people use SecondLife instead of OpenCroquet.
 It's why people design server/client systems instead of Internet-based systems.

-You tried superiority.
+You tried the best.
 Now try the rest...

 Factor\_Script.
 Go forth or backward ;)